 You may ask for preauthorization by telephone.
-For covered health care services (other than behavioral health services), call Neighborhood Member Services at 1-855-321-9244.
+For covered health care services (other than behavioral health services and pediatric dental services), call Neighborhood Member Services at 1-855-321-9244.

-For behavioral health services, please call our partner Beacon Health Strategies at 1-800-215-0058.
-We encourage you to contact us at least two working days before you receive any covered health care service for which preauthorization is recommended.
+For behavioral health services, please call 1-833-470-0578.
+We recommend you contact us as soon as possibly but within 3 business days for any covered health care services for which preauthorization is required. .
 Services for which preauthorization is required are noted in the Summary of Medical and Prescription Drug Benefits chart in Chapter 1.